ctuning/ck-docker/README.md

 ==========

-If you want to access devices connected via USB from Docker image, you need to run Docker as following:
+If you want to access devices connected via USB from Docker image, you need to run Docker as follows:

 ```
  $ docker run -it --privileged -v /dev/bus/usb:/dev/bus/usb ...